possibly-wrong/blackjack/readme.txt

 ************************************************************************

 *** Revision History ***

+7.3  The card counting analyzer now supports multiple (i.e., more than
+     2) indices/strategies for each player hand.

 7.2  The card counting analyzer now supports configurable resolution for
      estimating number of decks when computing the true count.